 Someone was giving away an older lamp with a dated dried flower decoration in the glass base.
 I took it and unscrewed the bottom off the base and added some spare Christmas decorations in it for a festive look for the holidays.

 Dress up an dining chair with a multipurpose Santa hat and decorative necklace!
 Most everybody has a junk box full of these Mardi Gras necklaces.
 I took one, centered it on the chair and taped it into place.
 Then I took a Santa hat, also purchased from the dollar store about 10 Christmases ago and positioned it on the chair and taped that into place.
 When you go to your Christmas party you can un-tape them both and use them or leave them on the chair for Christmas morning.

-Integrate artificial silk poinsettias in a live house plants for the Christmas season.
 I have several live philodendron potted plants.
 During the Christmas season I purchase several bright red silk individual artificial poinsettia flowers.
 I stick them in the flower pot along with the live plant.
-Come end of February I remove fake flowers and pack them away ready for the next winter.